AtmaTek/WorldsCollide/beta_readme.txt

 Beta Branch for 1.1.x

 Adds the following flags for new features:
-1) -bmbs for Kielbasigo's "Shuffle/randomize bosses and statues together"
+1) -stloc/-drloc <original | shuffle | mix> for Kielbasigo's Status Boss Location, Dragon Boss Location shuffle or mix.
+Shuffle = shuffled amongst themselves, Mix = mixed boss pool
 2) -fc to Fix Capture Bugs (multi-steal not giving more than 1 item and weapon specials not proccing)
 3) -np flag for Sprites in peekable checks are left a mystery until reward
 4) -cc flag for Controllable Coliseum